Roshan1992/RedeHist/README.md

 ## Overview

-RedeHist is an automatic tool for spatial transcriptomics (ST) prediction at single-cell resolution on histology images.
+RedeHist is an automatic tool for spatial transcriptomics (ST) prediction at single-cell resolution from histology images.
 This approach employs a deep neural network integrated with nuclei segmentation results to predict transcriptomic profiles at single-cell resolution from histology images.
 RedeHist takes histology images, ST data, and scRNA-seq references as inputs, then generates outputs consisting of single cells identified on the images along with their whole transcriptomic expression profiles, spatial coordinates, and annotations.
 RedeHist is a python package written in Python 3.9 and pytorch 1.12.
 It allows GPU to accelerate computational efficiency.

 ## Installation